Automating image builds using Jenkins and Packer

 -

-When the installation is complete, you are prompted to create an administrator account.
-Fill in the form fields and click Save and Continue.
+After the installation is complete, you will be prompted to create an administrator account.
+Fill in the form and click Save and Continue.

 -

-You are prompted to create a URL for Jenkins.
-Leave the URL as
+You will be prompted to create a URL for Jenkins.
+Leave this URL format:

 .
 Click Save and finish. -